marcopsb/redpanda/docs/site/docs/reference/rpk-commands.md

       --format string   The value format.
 Can be 'single', for single values such as '/etc/redpanda' or 100; and 'json' and 'yaml' when partially or completely setting config objects (default: "single")
 ```

-#### redpanda config bootstrap ![linux icon][linux]
+#### redpanda config bootstrap

+OS support: ![Linux][linux]

-Initialize the configuration to bootstrap a cluster. --id is mandatory. `bootstrap` will expect the machine it's running on to have only one non-loopback IP address associated to it, and use it in the configuration as the node's address.
-If it has multiple IPs, --self must be specified.
+Initialize the configuration to bootstrap a cluster. `--id` is mandatory. `bootstrap` will expect the machine it's running on to have only one non-loopback IP address associated to it, and use it in the configuration as the node's address.
+If it has multiple IPs, `--self` must be specified.
 In that case, the given IP will be used without checking whether it's among the machine's addresses or not.
-The elements in --ips must be separated by a comma, no spaces.
-If omitted, the node will be configured as a root node, that otherones can join later.
+The elements in `--ips` must be separated by a comma, no spaces.
+If omitted, the node will be configured as a root node, that other ones can join later.

 ```cmd
 Usage: